belle2/basf2/online_book/basf2/b2bii.rst

 MC samples
 ----------
-As there is no Belle detector description inside basf2, one needs to either use the official Belle MC samples or generate own signal MC using basf.
+As the Belle detector geometry is not implemented in basf2, one needs to either use the official Belle MC samples or generate own signal MC using basf.
 The information of generating Belle MC can be found `here <https://belle.kek.jp/secured/wiki/doku.php?id=software%3Amcprod_scripts>`__